Connor Joe Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The eight strikeouts per nine innings put together by the Cardinals pitching staff ranks 28th in the league.

-- The Cardinals have a 4.58 team ERA that ranks 21st across all MLB pitching staffs.
+- The Cardinals' 4.62 team ERA ranks 23rd among all MLB pitching staffs.

-- Cardinals pitchers combine to surrender the fewest home runs in baseball (126 total, one per game).
+- The Cardinals allow the fewest home runs in baseball (127 total, one per game).

-- Rom will make his first start of the season for the Cardinals.

-- The left-hander is making his MLB debut at 23 years old.
+- Wainwright (3-8) takes the mound for the Cardinals in his 17th start of the season.
+He has an 8.42 ERA in 72 2/3 innings pitched, with 41 strikeouts.

+- In his most recent appearance on Thursday against the New York Mets, the right-hander threw six innings, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.